syncfusion-content/maui-docs/MAUI/Cartesian-Charts/neumorphicUI-column-chart.md

         grid.Children.Add(graphicsView);
         base.Content = grid;
     }
-    public void Invalidate()
-    {
-        graphicsView.Invalidate();
-    }

 {% endhighlight SfNeumorphismView %}

 {% endtabs %}

-## Step 6: Implementing the SfNeumorphismColumnSeries and SfNeumorphismColumnSegment Classes
+## Step 5: Implementing the SfNeumorphismColumnSeries and SfNeumorphismColumnSegment Classes

 The `SfNeumorphismColumnSeries` class is a custom implementation of the `ColumnSeries` in the Syncfusion.Maui.Charts library.
 It introduces a neumorphic (soft shadow) effect to column series by associating a `SfNeumorphismDrawer` with each column segment.

-This class overrides the base method to create a custom `SfNeumorphismColumnSegment` instead of the default `ColumnSegment`.
+This class overrides the `CreateSegment` method to create a custom `SfNeumorphismColumnSegment` instead of the default `ColumnSegment`.
 Associates the `Drawable` property with the newly created segment.

 {% tabs %}